Drug Treatment for Parkinson's Disease

 Because dopamine agonists are better tolerated and do not have the same risks of long-term complications as levodopa therapy, dopamine agonists are often the first choice of treatment for Parkinson's disease.

-Symmetrel may be a helpful treatment for people with mild Parkinson's disease, but it often causes significant side effects including confusion and memory problems.
+Symmetrel may be a helpful treatment for people with mild Parkinson's disease, but it may cause side effects including confusion and memory problems.
 Symmetrel increases the amount of dopamine available for use in the brain, therefore reducing symptoms of Parkinson's.
 There have been recent reports that Symmetrel may help reduce the involuntary movements (dyskinesia) associated with levodopa therapy.

 Anticholinergics (Artane, Cogentin)